-Vice-President-Lauren Anderson: No relation to Gary above!
+Vice-President-Lauren Andersen: No relation to Gary above!
 Lauren finds herself shocked to have 10 colonies (she shouldn't bee - she knows Nancy, our email correspondent).
 Lauren started beekeeping 4 bee-seasons ago with 2 nucs.
 She thanks YCBA for her mentoring and training.
 She has recently enjoyed learning to make splits and helping new beekeepers.
 A garden lover, she's letting wildflowers and clover take over her lawn, and planting new bee-friendly trees.
 When she isn't beekeeping, she enjoys her grandchildren, entertaining, and taking care of her farm in Stewartstown.

-Treasurer-Bea Walters: Beatrice has been a member of YCBA for seven years and has been proficiently serving as the Association's Treasurer for the past two years.
+Treasurer-Beatrice Walters: Beatrice has been a member of YCBA for seven years and has been proficiently serving as the Association's Treasurer for the past two years.
 She began her beekeeping hobby seven years ago at her Fairview Township home and manages five colonies and a nuc on her one acre property.
 In 2017 she was awarded a conservation landscape grant by the Alliance Chesapeake Bay and planted a pollinator garden, which her bees (and butterflies) love!
 She has extended her passion for bees and honey into making beeswax lotion bars, lip balms, candles, and soap.

 Librarian-Joyce Wilder: Joyce followed her son, John, into beekeeping 8 years ago.
 She keeps 3 hives and 6 chickens in the borough of New Cumberland.
 (Yes, in Cumberland County!)
 Having "Town" bees is an advantage, as there are a great variety of flowering plants always available.
 As a retired educator, she enjoys giving power point talks to garden clubs, retirement homes, and civic organizations.
 Her talks often include a honey extraction demo and always include popular honey tasting.
 She enjoys gardening and reading.
 Thus, being the club librarian is an assignment she greatly enjoys.
 Donations of bee related books and magazines are welcomed.